PAUSE Program: New Call for Applications

 |

-Applications are compiled by public research organizations and public higher education institutions under the supervision of the Ministry of Higher Education, Research, and Innovation and/or the Ministry of Culture, as well as by private higher education institutions of general interest (EESPIG).
-The procedures for compiling the application are indicated on the PAUSE website.
+Applications are submitted by public research organizations and public higher education institutions under the supervision of the Ministry of Higher Education, Research, and Innovation and/or the Ministry of Culture, as well as by private higher education institutions serving the public interest (EESPIG).
+Instructions for submitting an application are available on the PAUSE website.

 |